xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [07/2024] Two of my IEEE T-PAMI papers were selected as **ESI Highly Cited Papers**.

-[06/2024] Our paper “[3PFS: Protecting pedestrian privacy through face swapping](https://ieeexplore.ieee.org/abstract/document/10682960/) ” has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
+[06/2024] Our paper “[3PFS: Protecting pedestrian privacy through face swapping](https://ieeexplore.ieee.org/abstract/document/10682960/)” has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 The paper is based on Zixian's MSc project at Imperial College London, where I was his primary supervisor and Prof. Yiannis Demiris was his co-supervisor.
+The demo can be found in my '[Research](https://xingchenzhang.github.io/research/)' section.

 [06/2024] Invited to give a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.